kahunacohen/real-world-fp/README.md

 ### Making the Tabular Data Structure

-Next in our pipeline is transforming the employee objects to a two-dimensional array that can represent a table.
+Next in our pipeline is transforming the employee objects to a two-dimensional array that represents a table.
 We want to return an array of arrays, each sub-array a row of the table.

-Our earlier implementation is problematic for several reasons:
+Our earlier implementation is problematic for several reasons.
+Let's revisit it:

 ```js
 ...